smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 For HAMMING-32-CORRECTION packets, SADLP-RF-DATA is **\| UPPER-LAYER-HEADER-HAMM32 \| UPPER-LAYER-PAYLOAD-HAMM32 \|**

-where UPPER-LAYER-HEADER-HAMM32 is a convertion of UPPER-LAYER-HEADER into a sequence of HAMM32 blocks, and UPPER-LAYER-PAYLOAD-HAMM32 is a convertion of UPPER-LAYER-PAYLOAD into a sequence of HAMM32 blocks.
-UPPER-LAYER-HEADER and UPPER-LAYER-PAYLOAD are described below, and convertions are performed as described above.
+where UPPER-LAYER-HEADER-HAMM32 is a conversion of UPPER-LAYER-HEADER into a sequence of HAMM32 blocks, and UPPER-LAYER-PAYLOAD-HAMM32 is a conversion of UPPER-LAYER-PAYLOAD into a sequence of HAMM32 blocks.
+UPPER-LAYER-HEADER and UPPER-LAYER-PAYLOAD are described below, and conversions are performed as described above.

 UPPER-LAYER-HEADER has the following format: